BadgePiratesLLC/badgepiratesllc.github.io/_posts/2022-09-27-BSidesKC_22_Badge.md

 The SAO: <br>
-This years Participant SAO was design from the T-Shit Graphic without any electornics on it.
+This years Participant SAO was design from the T-Shit Graphic without any electronics on it.
 We thought it looked awesome the way it was
 <br>
 ![Title](/images/BSidesKC22_ParticipantSAO_sm.JPG)<br>
 <br>